 A seamless internet connection is a reality only when you are near the Wi-Fi router if you are in the direct line.
 Add standard building materials to the mix like brick walls, waterbodies, and concrete wall, and odds are the signals won’t reach all the corners of your house.
 In such a situation, it makes sense to invest in Wi-Fi range extenders, instead of buying a secondary router altogether.

 As you already know, Wi-Fi range extenders amplify the network coverage by connecting to the original network and then rebroadcast the signal.
 That’s how they go about extending the network coverage.
 While most extenders look like typical routers, there are some small and inconspicuous extenders called wall plug-in extenders.

-All you need to do is plug them to one of your electrical outlets and take of boosting your Wi-Fi network at home or office.
+All you need to do is plug them into one of your electrical outlets and boost the Wi-Fi network at home or office.
 Of course, some initial setup is required, but you get the rough idea.